bluejava/zousan/README.md

 -----------

 ###Convenience utility method to create Resolved or Rejected Promises

+These functions create new promises and resolve or reject them with values or errors all in one convenient step.

+**Note:** This differs from the above resolve/reject instance methods in that these are functions which create *new* promises in a resolved or rejected state, whereas the instance methods of the same names above resolve or reject a previously existing promise (hense, those are instance methods while these are not)

 To create a promise and *resolve* or *reject* it immediately: